guillaume-acard/a-brief-history-of-javascript/a-brief-histry-of-javascript.md

 Netscape "We need a standard quick!" <!-- .element: class="fragment red" -->

 Note:
-- Then Microsoft came in the game
+- Then Microsoft came in the game as NEtscape said they would destroy MS
 - Copied the model of netscape (as they did at the time, copy and destroy)
 - Reveresed engineered, even the bugs!
 But not everything worked exactly the same.
+- So they created JScript!
+This lead to compatiblity issues over time and the these wonderfull widgets.
 - They needed a standard as worried Microsoft would eat up the market

 ---